Spoiler-Free Review of “The Housemaid” in Theaters: A Soapy & Campy Thriller Worth your Time!

 So am I in or out?

-I hope you enjoyed the review and feel free to post your own thoughts and theories on The Nun II in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on Bone Lake in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,